-Fishing really heats up in May on the entire Madison.
-The Lower Madison experiences the explosive Mother’s Day caddis hatch in mid May along with continued baetis and march brown hatches.
+Fishing really heats up in May on the entire river.
+The Lower Madison experiences the explosive Mother’s Day Caddis hatch in mid May along with continued baetis and March Brown hatches.
 The warming water temperatures also produce great nymph fishing and the streamer fishing starts to really heat up.
 Fish begin spreading out as they become more active and the weed beds become very productive.
 The Upper Madison also produces great fishing in May.
 The Upper receives a good Mother’s Day Caddis hatch that starts in mid May.
 The fishing between the lakes remains good and the water from Quake Lake down to McAtee can be outstanding.
 Runoff can start early on big snow years and dirty the upper river below the West Fork above Lyons Bridge.
 Usually the Lower Madison holds out and often has clear water into early June.
 The Upper Madison above Lyons fishes well even during run off.
-Fly patterns include San Juan worms, egg patterns, sculpins and zonkers, caddis pupae, attractor nymphs and baetis emergers.
+Fly patterns include San Juan Worms, egg patterns, sculpins and zonkers, caddis pupae, attractor nymphs and baetis emergers.

 Run off (Late May-Mid June)

 The timing of run off on the Madison changes from year to year depending on the snow pack.
 Typically run off on the Upper Madison begins around late May and extends until mid to late June.
 On extreme high water years run off can extend into early July.
 Run off on the Madison is generally shorter than surrounding rivers and it clears earlier than the Gallatin or Yellowstone.
 The Lower Madison is more resistant to run off and on most years provides good fishing even during June.
 The Upper Madison actually fishes very well during the middle of run off upstream of the West Fork near Lyons Bridge.
 Hebgen Dam releases clear water year round and the two small tributaries (Beaver Creek and Cabin Creek) between Hebgen and Quake Lakes only put enough sediment in the Madison to turn it an “army green” color.